ibm-cloud-docs/containers/cs_storage_cos.md

    </tr>
    <tr>
   <td><code>ibm.io/endpoint</code></td>
   <td>If you created your {{site.data.keyword.cos_full_notm}} service instance in a location that is different from your cluster, enter the private or public service endpoint of your {{site.data.keyword.cos_full_notm}} service instance that you want to use.
 For an overview of available service endpoints, see [Additional endpoint information](/docs/services/cloud-object-storage?topic=cloud-object-storage-advanced-endpoints).
 By default, the <code>ibmc</code> Helm plug-in automatically retrieves your cluster location and creates the storage classes by using the {{site.data.keyword.cos_full_notm}} private service endpoint that matches your cluster location.
 If the cluster is in one of the metro city zones, such as `dal10`, the {{site.data.keyword.cos_full_notm}} private service endpoint for the metro city, in this case Dallas, is used.
-To verify that the service endpoint in your storage classes matches the service endpoint of your service instance, run `kubectl describe storageclass <storageclassname>`.
+To verify that the service endpoint in your storage classes matches the service endpoint of your service instance, run `{[kubectl]} describe storageclass <storageclassname>`.
 Make sure that you enter your service endpoint in the format `https://<s3fs_private_service_endpoint>` for private service endpoints, or `http://<s3fs_public_service_endpoint>` for public service endpoints.
 If the service endpoint in your storage class matches the service endpoint of your {{site.data.keyword.cos_full_notm}} service instance, do not include the <code>ibm.io/endpoint</code> option in your PVC YAML file. </td>
   </tr>
    <tr>
    <td><code>resources.requests.storage</code></td>